PT Pasifik Satelit Nusantara

-PT Pasifik Satelit Nusantara (PSN) is an Indonesian satellite communication company.
+PT Pasifik Satelit Nusantara (PSN) is a private Indonesian satellite telecommunications company.

 It was formed in 1991 and was the first satellite-based telecommunications company in Indonesia.
-In 1995, a collaboration started what was to become ACES (Asia Cellular Satellite system).
+In 1995, a collaboration started what was to become ACeS (Asia Cellular Satellite system).
 In 1998, a WAN-based service for corporate customers was introduced.
 In 1996, it became the first Indonesian company to be listed on the Nasdaq stock exchange.

-In 2019, the company launched Nusantara Satu, Indonesia's first Broadband Satellite that uses high-throughput satellite technology for a greater bandwidth capacity to provide broadband access services to all regions of Indonesia.
+In 2019, the company launched Nusantara Satu, Indonesia's first broadband satellite that uses high-throughput satellite technology for a greater bandwidth capacity to provide broadband access services to all regions of Indonesia.

 Nusantara Satu

 Nusantara Satu (formerly known as PSN-6) is a communications satellite.
 It is a large high-throughput satellite to provide voice and data communications, and broadband Internet throughout the Indonesian archipelago and Southeast Asia.
 Nusantara Satu was built by Space Systems Loral and was launched in February 2019 on a Falcon 9 launch vehicle along with the private Beresheet Moon lander and S5, a small satellite by the Air Force Research Laboratory (AFRL).